postphotos/lbwp-poetry/Poem1.md

 Is the point to head East

-to the other side of Long Beach?
+to the other side of the 'Beach?

 Let's go eat some Tacos and talk about how to change the world.